-Such an initiative was first imagined by Steve Jobs and Apple has been working on it for five years.
+Such an initiative was first imagined by Steve Jobs and

 The same sources reveal Apple has been working on this project for the last three years.

 The sensors being developed are slated to work noninvasively and continuously in monitoring blood sugar levels.
 CNBC reports that Apple Inc. has hired a concentrated team of biomedical engineers at their Palo Alto office in California, several miles away from their corporate headquarters.
 If Apple's team is successful, such technology would be implemented in future models of the Apple Watch.

 Apple is now working on developing a glucose sensor for their future Apple Smartwatches to help diabetes patients measure their blood sugar levels.

 Diabetes is a chronic disease that occurs either when the pancreas does not produce enough insulin or when the body can not effectively use the insulin it produces.

 There are reports that Apple's approach is to use optical sensors that shine light into the skin to measure glucose in the blood.

 The project - envisioned by co-founder Steve Jobs before his death - could lead to wearable devices that detect the disease and monitor blood-sugar levels.